June 3, 2025

 Large volumes of freight are transported through two kinds of trucking operations: full truckload (FTL) and less than truckload (LTL).

-Most FTL are from single suppliers and move directly from a shipper to a consignee.
-Pricing is usually on a cost-per-mile basis and will change daily, making it more expensive than LTL.
-Also, unlike LTL, freight class is not important in truckload.
+Most full truckload freight are from single suppliers and move directly from a shipper to a consignee.
+FTL pricing is usually on a cost-per-mile basis and will change daily, making it more expensive than LTL.
+Also, unlike LTL, freight class is not important in FTL truckload.

 LTL shipments are smaller and require less space, usually less than 5,000 pounds.
-These shipments cannot fill an entire trailer, so LTL freight involves commercial vehicles carrying goods from different businesses—they share the space.
-LTL shipping is cheaper because shippers only pay for the space they use.
-However, LTL is much slower than FTL because of multiple stops and transfers before the freight reaches its final destination.
+These shipments cannot fill an entire trailer, so LTL freight typically involves commercial vehicles carrying goods from different businesses.
+LTL shipping is cheaper than FTL shipping because shippers only pay for the cargo space they use.
+However, LTL is much slower than FTL because transport often involves multiple stops and transfers before the freight reaches its final destination.

 Retailers and large businesses have large supply chains and transportation networks to get their products in the customers’ hands.
 Over the road (OTR) trucking is a reliable, fast, and relatively inexpensive way to transport goods over long distances.

 Some conglomerate businesses maintain their own fleets to transport truckload freight.
-Other companies prefer to hire logistics services (such as FedEx) or contract owner-operators or truckload carriers to move truckload shipments.
+Other companies prefer to hire logistics services (such as FedEx) or contract owner-operators, trucking companies, or truckload carriers to transport truckload shipments.

 Truckload shipping mainly uses (but are not limited to) three kinds of trucks: